 - Don't worry if they can't open or peel food items, staff will be there to help them.
-However, please ensure foods such as grapes/ cherry tomatoes/ strawberries/ large blueberries are cut in lengthwise and into quarters to avoid the risk of choking.
+However, please ensure grapes are cut in half lengthwise to avoid the risk of choking.

 - Label your child's packed lunch box/bag.